Emergency Contact

 This is a temporary measure for dam safety during construction and once the new dam wall is complete, the cofferdam will be removed, and the dam will naturally refill to its original full supply level.

-Seqwater has worked to minimise environmental impacts from this project, with a revised construction methodology that will temporarily reduce the water level by approximately 2 metres, from the full supply level.
+Seqwater has worked to minimise environmental impacts and maintain local water security during construction, with a revised construction methodology that will temporarily reduce the water level by approximately 2 metres, from the full supply level.

-Technically speaking, Lake Macdonald will sit at about 42 per cent of its full supply level (or 93 metres).
+Technically speaking, Lake Macdonald will sit at about 39 per cent of its full supply level (or 92.8 metres AHD).

 This reduced water level will allow the construction work to safely take place.
 The lake will remain at this level throughout construction unless dry conditions create a naturally lower level.